 Alice is biromantic, asexual, and totally over dating.
 When Alice didn’t want to have sex with Margot, her girlfriend, Margot broke up with Alice.
 Alice’s plans for the summer now include binge watching TV shows with her best friends, eating nonstop, and definitely avoiding any love interests.
 Her plans fall apart when she meets Takumi.

 When she’s around him, she feels all warm and fuzzy.
-When she’s not with him, she’s thinking about thinking about him, feeling butterflies all over the place.
+When she’s not with him, she’s thinking about him, feeling butterflies all over the place.
 Alice must decide if she wants to risk their friendship by telling Takumi how she feels about everything.

 Love, Life, and the List